-Description The subjects comprise a 'category C' listed one and a half storey mid-terraced cottage with a single storey extension to the rear.
-Accommodation The Accommodation comprises - Ground Floor - Entrance hall, living room, dining room, kitchen and bedroom.
-First Floor - Landing, two bedrooms and bathroom.
-Gross internal floor area (m2) 61 Neighbourhood and location The property is situated in a conservation area in the coastal village of Cullen.
-Surrounding properties are of similar age and character.
-There are limited amenities available within the village however a wider range of amenities can be found in the town of Buckie, located approximately 7 miles distant.
-Age 170 years.
-Weather It was dry at the time of the inspection.
+Description The subjects comprise a two and a half storey detached house.
+Accommodation The Accommodation comprises - Ground floor - Entrance vestibule, hallway, living room with study off, family room and open planned dining kitchen.
+First floor - Landing, main bedroom with ensuite shower room, bathroom, bedroom 2, bedroom 3 and office.
+Second floor - Landing and two bedrooms.
+Gross internal floor area (m2) 225 Neighbourhood and location The property is situated in a residential area in the town of Forres.
+Surrounding properties are of differing ages and character.
+Usual amenities and transport links are available nearby.
+Age 151 years.
+Weather It was mostly dry with intermittent showers at the time of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneyheads are of stone/rendered masonry construction with clay pots and dressed in cement flashings, where visible from ground level.
+The chimneyheads are of stone construction, dressed in mortar flashings, where visible from ground level.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched, timber framed and covered with slates.
-Access to the roof space is via a ceiling hatch located on the landing.
-The rear extension is under a flat fibre glass type roof.
+Access into the roof space is via eaves hatches located on the first and second floor level.
+We have been advised the roof space above the kitchen has been fully insulated and the roof space to the main house has also been insulated with Vermiculite to the eaves and under floor space, and thermal insulation has been installed beneath the plasterboard.
+The entrance vestibule is under a flat fibre glass roof.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-Rainwater discharge is via uPVC and cast iron gutters and downpipes.
+Rainwater discharge is via cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls are of rendered solid stone construction.
-The rear extension appears to be of a solid brick/blockwork construction, rendered externally.
+The main external walls are of pointed solid stone construction.
+Subfloor ventilation was noted in the form of air vents to the rear elevation.

+elevation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are mostly of timber construction and double glazed.
-The ground floor bedroom and bathroom windows are of a double glazed upvc construction.
-There are velux windows located on the first floor level and to the ground floor bedroom ceiling.
-The front, rear and side doors are of timber construction with glazed inserts.
-External decorations Visually inspected.
+The windows are a mixture of single glazed, secondary glazed and double glazed.
+The windows are of timber, upvc and aluminium construction.
+There are velux windows located on the top floor levels.
+The front and patio doors are of timber construction and double glazed.